-10 OPI Nail Polish Colors Everyone Agrees On
+The 9 Best OPI Nail Polish Colors, According To TikTok

-Think of the nail polish that raised you.
-Maybe it was the bright poppy red you watched your mom paint on her toes every summer, or the shiny bubblegum pink you drained until it was dry and crusty in middle school.
-Whatever your memory, chances are good that the glass bottle sticking out in your mind had a faded OPI label on it.
+Whether you're painting your nails at home or at the salon, chances are that you're very familiar with the OPI nail polish brand.

-The nail brand is iconic, thanks to its signature long-wearing, glossy formula and cheeky shade names.
-But with more than 500 bottles, shopping for a simple nude out of the brand's expansive lineup can be a bit of a headache.
-That's why, to make the process a little easier, we're rounding up the 10 best-selling OPI shades that everyone agrees on.
+The label is iconic, thanks to its signature long-wearing, glossy formula and cheeky shade names.
+But with an entire wall of shade options, shopping for a minimalist blush pink out of the brand's expansive lineup can be a bit of a headache.
+That's why, to make the process a little easier, we're rounding up the top OPI shades that have gone viral on TikTok — so you can trust they have a fan base.

-Ahead, you'll find universally-loved reds (like Big Apple), flattering pinks (remember Bubble Bath?), and moody berries (who can forget Lincoln Park After Dark?).
+Ahead, you'll find a summer coral (Cajun Shrimp), a neutral pink (remember Bubble Bath?), and a few pastel blues and chrome purples, too.
 Scroll through to find your new favorite, or rediscover a shade you forgot how much you loved.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.